 Maple syrup: Adding natural sweetness to balance the nutty and creamy flavours.
 Maple syrup is a great vegan alternative to honey.
 I find it to be more mellow when it comes to sweetness.

 Let’s prepare the tahini ranch dressing first.
-This way, you can prepare ahead and prepare the little gem salad when you are ready to serve.
+This way, you can prepare ahead and plate the little gem salad when ready to serve.